 The University of Limerick (UL) is an independent university situated in the mid-west of Ireland and was established in 1989.
 It is an enterprising and internationally-focussed university with a student population of 16,500, 20% of which is international, and 1700 staff.
 UL offers a wide range of disciplinary programmes including arts, business, engineering and construction, health and medicine, law, information and communication technology, mathematics and natural sciences.
 Some of the UL programme offerings, such as Science Teacher Education, are unique in Ireland.
 Science teacher training programmes at UL are further supported through the work of the UL Chemical Education Research Group (CERG) and SSPC, the SFI Research Centre for Pharmaceuticals who work in close collaboration with the National Centre for STEM Education, which is based on campus.
 These research centres have contributed to providing research-based support to the teaching of science and the running of training courses for science teachers, in addition to promoting innovation in science curriculum development and forging contacts with schools and industry.

-Dr Sarah Hayes is an Associate Director with responsibility for Academic partnerships, education, and public engagement at the SSPC, the Science Foundation Ireland Research Centre for Pharmaceuticals, based at the University of Limerick, Ireland.
-Sarah is a former science, mathematics, physics and chemistry teacher.
-Sarah completed her PhD in Science Education in 2012 and her bachelor’s degree in Physical Sciences in 2007.
-She has worked for over 12 years in education, training, outreach, community engagement, research project management and curriculum development in industrial, academic, national, and international settings.
+My name is Sarah and I am the Chief Operating Officer (COO) of SSPC, the (SFI) Science Foundation Ireland Research Centre for Pharmaceuticals, in the Department of Chemical Sciences, Bernal Institute, at the University of Limerick.
+I am a former science, mathematics, physics and chemistry teacher for pupils in secondary school (aged 12-18 years).
+I completed my PhD in Science Education in 2012 and my bachelor’s degree in Physical Sciences in 2007.
+My PhD work was in the area of informal and non-formal science education.
+I have worked for over 15 years in education, training, outreach, community engagement, research project management and curriculum development in industrial, academic, national, and international settings.
 Sarah has strategically developed a Community-based approach to the SSPC Education and Public Engagement activities and continues to guide and lead in this work.
+My research has always focused on variations of informal and non-formal education and I am particularly interested in working with under-represented groups in science.

-Dr Martin McHugh is the education and public engagement officer at SSPC, the Science Foundation Ireland Research Centre for Pharmaceuticals, based at the University of Limerick, Ireland.
-Martin is a former science and biology teacher and in 2017 completed a PhD investigating the impact of video technology on student interest and engagement.
-Currently, Martin develops medicine and health-themed outreach activities for diverse public groups, and he is active in collaborative research investigations into the impact of informal learning environments on participants.
-His work also entails training the SSPC research community to communicate their cutting-edge science to the public through writing and presenting.
+Hi, my name is Martin and I am the education and public engagement officer at SSPC, the Science Foundation Ireland Research Centre for Pharmaceuticals, based at the University of Limerick, Ireland.
+I am a former science and biology teacher and in 2017 completed a PhD investigating the impact of video technology on student interest and engagement.
+Currently, I develop medicine and health-themed outreach activities for diverse public groups, and I am active in collaborative research investigations into the impact of non-formal and informal learning environments on participants.

 This project has been funded with support from the European Commission.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.